Last Updated on 28 January, 2022

 Katong Joo Chiat Art Circuit

-Most of the murals here are a result of the Katong Joo Chiat Art Circuit (KJC Art Circuit) organised by The Admin SG – same folk who set up Gelam Gallery in the back alleys of Kampong Glam – and commissioned by the Singapore Tourism Board to revitalise this area.
+Many of the earlier murals here are a result of the Katong Joo Chiat Art Circuit (KJC Art Circuit, website now defunct) organised by The Admin SG – same folk who set up Gelam Gallery in the back alleys of Kampong Gelam – and commissioned by the Singapore Tourism Board to revitalise this area.
+This map by URA is also a pretty good guide.

 Brilliant Corners